 As an undergraduate I always had an interest in biotechnology and molecular genetics.
-However, I did not have a strong science background from high school, and lab work did not particularly appeal to me.
-I also recognized early on that science does not occur in a vacuumn- its subject to social, political, economic, and financial forces.
+However, lab work did not particularly appeal to me.
+I also recognized early on that science does not occur in a vacuum- its subject to social, political, economic, and financial forces.
 This drew me to the field of economics, specifically public choice theory.

 When it came time for graduate school I was still torn.
 I really wasn't interested in an MBA and despite minoring in mathematics I soon discovered that a background lacking in topology or real analysis made a PhD in Economics a long shot.
 However, I really liked economics.
 The combination of mathematically precise theories (microeconomics/game theory) and empirically sound methods (econometrics) provided a powerful framework for applied problem solving.
 And I still had an interest in genetics.

 I had two advisers make recommendations that got me thinking outside the box.
 One suggested ultimately I would find a niche that combined both economics and genetics.
 The other suggested I look at programs like the Bioscience Management program that was being offered at the time at George Mason University (now Bioinformatics Management).
 Ultimately, that is the direction I went.
 While there were not a lot of programs like that being offered at the time, the Agriculture Department at Western Kentucky University provided enough flexibility in their masters program to structure a curriculum with an emphasis in Bioscience Economics.
 In this program I completed course work in biostatistics, genetics,

 and applied economics.
 I was able to work on research projects analyzing consumer perceptions of biotechnology and biotech trait resistance management using tools from econometrics, game theory,

 and population genetics.
 Additionally I took courses in applied economics and finance from both the Department of Agriculture and College of Business where I was exposed to tools related to investment analysis, options pricing, and analysis and valuation of biotech